SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Date: Mid-January

-On Monday morning, thousands of people line up just south of the Lefty O'Doul Bridge near Oracle Park.
+On Monday morning, thousands of people line up south of the Lefty O'Doul Bridge near Oracle Park.

-They walk over the bridge, stop at Willie Mays Plaza for a short ceremony, and then head toward the festival at the Yerba Buena Gardens in SOMA.
+They walk over the bridge, stop at Willie Mays Plaza for a short ceremony, and head toward the festival at the Yerba Buena Gardens in SOMA.

-It usually starts around 11 am and everyone is welcome to join in.
+It usually starts around 11 am, and everyone is welcome to join in.

 Date: Varies; usually early February